Implementation of VITAL¶

 Backannotation is the process of setting VITAL generics with timing information provided by an external files.

 The external files must be SDF (Standard Delay Format) files.
-GHDL supports a tiny subset of SDF version 2.1, other version number can be used, provided no features added by the next version are used.
+GHDL supports a tiny subset of SDF version 2.1.
+Other version numbers can be used, provided no features added by later versions are used.

 Hierarchical instance names are not supported.
 However you can use a list of instances.
 If there is no instance, the top entity will be annotated and the celltype must be the name of the top entity.
 If there is at least one instance, the last instance name must be a component instantiation label, and the celltype must be the name of the component declaration instantiated.